'The Price We Pay' Argues Rising Health Care Costs Undermine Public Trust In Medicine

 How do hospitals get away with this?
 Why isn't health care pricing more transparent?

 If airlines billed you after the flight, there would be price gouging all over the place.
-There'd be tremendous waste in the marketplace and it would generate a lot of profits for a small group of companies.
-And yet in health care that's exactly what we have now.
+There would be tremendous waste in the marketplace, and it would generate a lot of profits for a small group of companies.
+And yet in health care, that's exactly what we have now.
 Airlines could argue they can't give us a price [in advance] because they don't know if there's going to be a delay or a cancellation, or you might consume a beverage.
 But airlines have built in the predicted risk into their prices, and showing prices have kept markets competitive and stabilized markets.

-In healthcare, we have unstable markets.
+In health care, we have unstable markets.
 These costs are taking a heavy toll on individuals who did nothing wrong.
-They have full time jobs and health insurance, but they're bearing the brunt of the money games.
+They have full-time jobs and health insurance, but they're bearing the brunt of the money games.

 You write about middlemen — hospital administrators, people who work in insurance billing, pharmaceutical company staff — as contributing to high health care costs.
 But I imagine they don't want to lose their jobs.

-Entire cities in the United States have been revitalized by the health care industry, but I'm not sure that's something to be proud of: doing things medically on your own people, and moving money around to finance that system.
+Entire cities in the United States have been revitalized by the health care industry, but I'm not sure that's something to be proud of: doing things medically on your own people and moving money around to finance that system.
 It's not a great domestic product.
 It's not exportable.

 Health care is now a bloated $3.5 trillion economy that makes a lot of people rich.
 Just look at their earnings reports on Wall Street, or hospital margins, which are on track to be the highest in human history this year.
 Many of these money games pass through the costs, and ultimately they're paid for by the patient.
-So a lot of people are getting rich, but not the patient.
+So a lot of people are getting rich but not the patient.

 What do you make of the attempts by Congress to prevent the practice of surprise medical billing, when consumers get hit with unexpected bills for out-of-network treatment?
 Do you think it's going to be successful?

 I don't.
 I think it's a shame that the special interests control Washington D.C.
-I was disappointed to learn that nearly all doctors groups are opposing all forms of surprise billing reform.
+I was disappointed to learn that nearly all doctors groups are opposing all forms of surprise-billing reform.
 It's not because the doctors are opposed to the reforms — it's because a small fraction of their members are gouging patients and profiting.

 One of your research interests is overtreatment.
 In the book, you describe your own experience with this, taking yourself off of a heartburn medication.
 Tell us more about that decision.